influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.13/troubleshooting/frequently_encountered_issues.md

 </code></pre>

 InfluxDB queries the `GROUP BY time()` intervals that fall within the `WHERE time` clause.
-`GROUP BY time()` intervals always fall on rounded calendar time boundaries.
+Default `GROUP BY time()` intervals fall on rounded calendar time boundaries.
 Because they're rounded time boundaries, the start and end timestamps may appear to include more data than those covered by the query's `WHERE time` clause.

 For the example above, InfluxDB works with two day intervals based on round number calendar days.